neubertm/TDD_framework/README.md

 Is intended to allow this.

 ## C# testing
+C# is impossible to use now.
-Ideas about how to allow use this framework as C# TDD framework
+Ideas about how to allow use this framework as C# TDD framework.
 ### C# compilator
 For platform independency is smart to use mono Compiler, but with MSVC compatible configuration. https://www.mono-project.com/